 We read in Daniel 7:12, “As concerning the rest of the beasts [lion, bear, and leopard – the fourth beast was not included], they had their dominion taken away: yet their lives were prolonged for a season and a time” (emphasis added).
-In Daniel 7, they represented separate individual kingdoms, and in Revelation 13, they form a composite beast made up of parts of all three beasts.
-We will be looking more closely at this beast when we get to our study of Revelation 13.
+In Daniel 7, they represent separate individual kingdoms, and in Revelation 13, they form a composite beast made up of parts of all three beasts.
+We will be looking more closely at this seven-headed and ten-horned beast when we get to our study of Revelation 13.

 Daniel related what he was shown during his dream in Daniel 7:2-14 and in conclusion Daniel says, “I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me” (Daniel 7:15).

 We have been told “the whole world” is being deceived by Satan, and that can include you and me.
 He is after all of us; and no one is immune to his devices and attacks.
-Jesus and His disciples were attacked by Satan, so unless we are aware of his devices and methods, we may fall for his deceptions and lies.
+Yahushua and His disciples were attacked by Satan, so unless we are aware of his devices and methods, we may fall for his deceptions and lies also.
 “Lest Satan should get an advantage of us: for we are not ignorant of his devices” (2 Corinthians 2:11).
-We can see Satan at work throughout the Bible, and we need to be aware of how he is at work today to deceive and lead us away from God and the truths found in the Bible.
+We can see Satan at work throughout the Bible, and we need to be aware of how he is at work today to deceive and lead us away from Elohim and the truths found in the Bible.

 In Daniel 7:3-7, four beasts are described.
 What did these four beasts represent?
 In Daniel 7:17, Daniel was told, “These great beasts which are four, are four kings, which shall arise out of the earth.”
 Further in Daniel 7:23, Daniel was told, “Thus he said, the fourth beast shall be the fourth kingdom upon the earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shalt tread it down, and break it in pieces.”